nilesdorn/nilesdorn.github.io/index.md

 I am currently in the process of using the logic in this game to develop a 3D protoype version in Unity.
 I hope to use the experience of doing so to further build upon my Unity skills and gain familiarity with using Blender to create and apply textures to 3D models.

+## In-Progress Projects

+## 1. Senior Thesis: Orbital Visualization in VR

+The Physics & Astronomy department at Pomona College requires students to submit a senior thesis before graduation.
+My senior thesis project involves visualizing Near-Earth Object (NEO) orbits in virtual reality.

+NEOs are defined as any small Solar System body whose orbit brings it into proximity with Earth.
+The Pomona Physics & Astronomy department is working on a joint project with NASA’s Jet Propulsion Laboratory (JPL) to observe, image, and track both previously discovered and currently unknown NEOs.
+Using a remote observatory, Pomona student observers record data on these NEOs, which is then sent to NASA for review and cataloging.

+For my senior thesis, I am creating a Unity project to visualize these orbits relative to a model Solar System in VR.
+So far I have implemented a simple orbital mechanic that allows GameObjects to orbit around a defined point, taking into account values for eccentricity and semi-major axis.
+The video below displays this script running in the Unity Editor, rotating a small sphere around another larger sphere.

+{% include youtubePlayer.html id="Gr1WD_JesUg" %}

+The associated script, Orbit.cs, can be viewed here: [Thesis Scripts](https://github.com/trippahive/Senior-Thesis)

+I am further developing this project by implementing Newton’s laws of gravitation, allowing instantiated GameObjects to dynamically orbit without following a pre-defined path.
+This will also take velocity into account.
+From here, I plan to implement VR functionality, including zoom, translation, and rotation controls.